ascheriit-dkp/ghostsort/README.md

 Give it a number of items, copy the generated prefixes and put them in front of your filenames.

-Or paste the names directly if you're feeling fancy.

 Here u go : https://ascheriit-dkp.github.io/ghostsort/

 Just a static page generating invisible characters.